General Information |

 You should bring with you

 only items needed for court and only those persons who are required to be present for your case.
-Anyone who is not required to be present in court may be required to wait in their car.
+Anyone who is not required to be present in court may be required to wait outside the building.
 There will not be daycare available at the courthouses.
 Please bring your own pens and paper.

 Will there be childcare available at the courthouse?

 no childcare available at any of the courthouses.

 What do I need to do to participate in a Zoom court hearing?